 Anyone writing life stories has a great resource in Biographers International Organization.
-The group began five years ago through the efforts of Pulitzer Prize-winning author James McGrath Morris and others to provide collegiality and support in the often-long slog of writing biography.
+The group began five years ago through the efforts of prize-winning author James McGrath Morris and others to provide collegiality and support in the often-long slog of writing biography.

 I’ve attended three of BIO’s annual conferences.
 They seem to get better every year, and I got a lot from this year’s gathering, held in Boston in May.
 Three colleagues from my book-writing group in Washington also attended.

 While in Boston I did some research at the Boston Public Library.
 Serendipitously, I found a letter that helped me resolve a major question about Eliza Scidmore‘s early travels in Japan in the 1880s.

 It’s seldom that a conference program doesn’t have a couple of stinkers.
 But according to all accounts, this year’s lineup was outstanding.
 Some highlights for me: